manjotsingh99/BUSINESS_ANALYSIS_REPORT-5/README.md

+# OPEN THE IPYNB FILE TO CHECK THE DETAILED REPORT
 # BUSINESS_ANALYSIS_REPORT-5
 # TV Shows and Movies listed on Netflix
 This dataset consists of tv shows and movies available on Netflix as of 2019.
 The dataset is collected from Flixable which is a third-party Netflix search engine.